Group flow - what!?

 - Read about Theory U - How to Lead From the Future While It Emerges?

-Group flow: what is it and how to achieve it?
+Group flow: What is it and how to achieve it?

-Group flow, also knows as team flow, occurs when members of a group can collectively immerse themselves in an interdependent task that satisfies everyone involved.
+Group flow, also known as team flow, occurs when members of a group can collectively immerse themselves in an interdependent task that satisfies everyone involved.
 In today's age of individualism, it is encouraging to know that flow can also be achieved jointly with others.

 ⏰~5 min. |